microsoft/terminal/doc/contributing.md

 👉Tip: We MUCH prefer text command-line script than screenshots of command-line script.

+Be sure to indicate if you intend to implement the fix/feature yourself, otherwise we may label the issue as ```Help-Wanted```.

 ## Proposing a new feature or a fix to an issue

 ⚠ Again, to help streamline your proposed fix or new feature, **file an issue and discuss your issue/feature/ask with the team before starting any work.**